"New Jersey has the largest transit system in the entire country."

 New York’s Metropolitan Transportation Authority, for example, is funded by fare-payers and the state, but few political jurisdictions in New York state benefit from the MTA.
 NJ Transit has a built-in constituency in the Legislature because it serves much of New Jersey, he said.

 "(If you’re looking at) which system carries the most people, has the most equipment operating every day, New Jersey clearly does not have the largest transit system in the country.
 The Metropolitan Transportation Authority in New York is the largest," Robins said.

 But in terms of statewide systems, New Jersey’s is the largest, Robins said.

 The American Public Transportation System agreed.

-"They’re not the largest transit system," said Virginia Peters, a spokesman for the advocacy group, which seeks to improve public transportation by making it available and accessible across the country.
+"They’re not the largest transit system," said Virginia Miller, a spokesman for the advocacy group, which seeks to improve public transportation by making it available and accessible across the country.
 "No one’s bigger in North America than (the MTA).
 They’re one of the biggest in the world.
 New Jersey is the highest statewide system."

 Based on 2010 figures in the APTA’s 2012 Public Transportation Fact Book, NJ Transit ranks second in the nation in terms of passenger miles, and seventh for unlinked passenger trips.

 The Federal Transit Administration does not rank transit systems, but collects certain data from those systems that receive federal funding.
 Based on that, the FTA confirmed the MTA tops NJ Transit in terms of ridership, size of bus fleet, size of budget and miles of commuter rail.